FailAcademy/learning/wdp-vancouver/_slides/week-05/04a-oop-with-es2015.md

 ---

-# OOP with ES.next
+# OOP with ES2015

 .title-logo[![Red logo](/public/img/red-logo-white.svg)]

 ---

 layout: false

 # Agenda

 1. What is OOP?
-2. ES.next class syntax
+2. ES2015 class syntax
    {% comment %}3.
 Inheritance{% endcomment %}

 ---

 template: inverse

 # What is OOP?

 ---

 class: center, middle

 ### What is object-oriented programming?